The Top 8 Things the Industry Does to Encourage Youth to Use E-Cigarettes

 Online vendors and sales easily allow youth to pose as adults to access e-cigarettes.

-For a more information on youth and e-cigarettes, check out the 2016 Surgeon General's Report – "E-Cigarette Use Among Youth and Young Adults: A Report of the Surgeon General."
+For more information on youth and e-cigarettes, check out the Surgeon General’s website on e-cigarette use among youth.

 *Images courtesy of TrinketsAndTrash.org.